 How long will my money last?

-So, if you’re counting on lower expenses as you age to give you the retirement you deserve, perhaps it’s time to recheck your numbers and make sure your expectations align with reality.
+So, if you’re counting on lower expenses to give you the retirement you deserve, it's time to recheck your numbers and make sure your expectations align with reality.
+Take advantage of our free Jackson Retirement Expense and Income Calculator, which can walk you through the process, step-by-step.

 Before you can be confident that your money will last as long as you need it, you’ll have to determine the dollar amount you’re aiming for.

 To figure that out, think about how much monthly income you’ll need in retirement.
 A good baseline is knowing what you spend each month right now.
-Which of your current expenses can you drop at that point in your life, and which ones will follow you into your golden years?
+Which of your current expenses can you drop later in life, and which ones will continue or even increase?
 Consider expenses like:

 • Housing